Skip to main content

 • In most cases, you can refresh tokens on the client side, even if the token was generated on the server side.
 For details about refresh functionality for the various SDKs, see SDK Functionality (Refresh EUID Token column).

-• When the EUID Operator service receives the refresh token with a request for a new EUID token, it checks for user opt-out.
+• When the EUID Operator Service receives the refresh token with a request for a new EUID token, it checks for user opt-out.
 If the user has opted out of EUID, no new EUID token is generated.
 For details, see User Opt-Out.

 FAQs